 When antiviral drugs are taken incorrectly, the virus isn't completely killed.
 Instead it rapidly creates mutations and becomes different enough from the targeted virus to escape the drug's attack.
 This is called drug resistance.

 Developing drug resistance is a serious issue.
 It means that the virus has escaped the drugs and treatment won't work.
 Also, it could mean a patient won't respond to future hepatitis C treatments.

-To prevent drug resistance, it is important to take boceprevir and telaprevir correctly:
+To prevent drug resistance, it is important to take any medication correctly, but especially DAAs such as boceprevir and telaprevir:

 - Each MUST be used with pegylated interferon and ribavirin.

 - Each MUST be taken in the correct dose and at the correct times.